Tymoteusz12/Hangman-Game/README.md

 When I started programming my main motivation was curiosity.
 I felt like it is possible for me and I would like to be good at something.
 I knew that I have predispositions for science and I planned to start programming.
-I had friends who were into coding and they inspired me.
-Also I liked new technologies and all this stuff.
+I have brother and friends who are into coding and they inspired me.
+I also like new technologies and all this stuff.
+This is something I want to be closer with.

 I love to solve mental tasks, even though they are sometimes tough.
 Honestly - the harder task seems for me - the more I like it.
+Only constantly growing difficulty ensures for personal/mental grow.

 I am also passionated about physics and during my programming journey I used it few times for creating very simple 2D/3D simulations.